nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 **Extension**

 * 2a.
 Details entered are invalid.
     * 2a1.
 TuitiONE shows an error message.

     Use case resumes at step 2.

 **UC10: Review commands**

 **MSS**

 1. CSO selects help option.
 2. TuitiONE lists basic commands and descriptions, as well as the user guide link.

     Use case ends.

 ### Non-Functional Requirements

 1. Should work on any mainstream OS as long as it has Java 11 or above installed.
 2. Should be able to hold up to 1000 students without a noticeable sluggishness in performance for typical usage.
-    1. Performance requirements: the system should respond within 2 seconds.
+    * Performance requirements: the system should respond within 2 seconds.
 3. A user with above-average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
 4. Technical requirements: The system should work in both 32-bit and 64-bit environments.
 5. Quality requirements:

-    1. User interface not produce excessive colour changes/flashing on command execution
+    * User interface not produce excessive colour changes/flashing on command execution.

-    1. The user interface should use readable text styling, i.e. appropriate size and font
+    * The user interface should use readable text styling, i.e. appropriate size and font.

-    1. All string output must be in UTF-8 encoding.
+    * All string output must be in UTF-8 encoding.

 ### Glossary

 * **Mainstream OS**: Windows, Linux, Unix, OS-X
 * **Private contact detail**: A contact detail that is not meant to be shared with others
 * **CSO**: Customer Service Officer
 * **GUI**: Graphical User Interface

 --------------------------------------------------------------------------------------------------------------------

 ## **Appendix: Instructions for manual testing**